AryanSinghal007/Cinematica-Movie-Database-Platform/README.md

 ## Contributing

-We welcome contributions to improve the Canteen Management System.
+We welcome contributions to improve the Cinematica.
 If you would like to contribute, please follow these steps:

 1. Fork the repository.